wp-plugins/wordpress-varnish-as-a-service/readme.txt

 === Plugin Name ===
-Contributors: JavierCasares
+Contributors: jartes, JavierCasares
 Tags: varnish
 Requires at least: 2.5
-Tested up to: 3.6
+Tested up to: 4.0.1
-Stable tag: 1.2.0
+Stable tag: 1.2.1

 Clear your Varnish cache when new, edited or deleted content happens.